Hyvä Checkout Evaluation Result Types

 Blocking

-Use a blocking result to completely disable all primary navigation buttons, preventing navigation tasks and validations from being triggered.
-However, this can confuse users.
-Provide clear instructions explaining what actions they need to take before they can proceed with navigation or placing an order.
+The Blocking result type completely disables all primary navigation buttons, preventing navigation tasks and validations from firing.
+Since this can confuse customers, always provide clear instructions explaining what they need to do before they can proceed.

-Additional care must be taken when choosing to return a Blocking result as there is currently no automated mechanism by which to unblock the checkout.
-Unblocking can only be achieved by satisfying the criteria for the component's evaluateCompletion() function to return a Success result or by manually invoking the unblocking via the frontend API.
+There is currently no automated mechanism to unblock the checkout.
+Unblocking can only happen when the component's evaluateCompletion() returns a Success result, or by manually invoking unblocking via the frontend API.

-Consider the example of a payment method which returns a Blocking result until the customer has authorised their payment.
-Upon selecting that payment method, the checkout becomes blocked.
-If the customer is unable to authorise their payment for any reason, they are then unable to complete their purchase even if they are to select an alternative payment method due to this Blocking result not being unset.
+Consider a payment method that returns a Blocking result until the customer authorizes their payment.
+Once selected, the checkout becomes blocked.
+If the customer can't authorize for any reason, they can't complete their purchase - even if they switch to a different payment method - because the Blocking result hasn't been unset.

 <?php